Scottsbluff woman arrested for April stabbing

 Newsom told police that she and her boyfriend had been called by one of the occupants of the house, and that they went outside to confront the group.
 She alleged that the woman walked up to her and struck her and that another woman also attacked her.
 At some point, Newsom had been injured by a knife she said that one of the women had, but she said she had not known she had been cut.
 She was transported to Regional West Medical Center with injuries to her hand.

+The trio told police that they and two other people had been driving around and had stopped on East Overland.
+They alleged that Newsom and her boyfriend walked up to the car, with Newsom’s boyfriend carrying a crowbar.
+They alleged Newsom threatened to stab them and the woman’s boyfriend got out of the car.

 They alleged that as he asked Newsom and her boyfriend what they were doing, a confrontation ensued and Newsom stabbed him.
-The woman said she grabbed Newsom.
+The woman told police she grabbed Newsome to defend her boyfriend.
 At some point, Newsom and her boyfriend pushed her to the ground and trampled her.
 The woman said that as she ran back to her car, her friends told her she had been stabbed.
 Her friends had picked up the knives, she told police, to stop Newsom.
 Police had not located the weapons used, according to the affidavit.

 Statements in the affidavit imply that additional arrests could be pending as the investigation continues.